johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 **UTXO**

 An unspent transaction output (UTXO) is the term for the amount of digital currency that remains after a transaction.
-The flow of assets is documented in a UTXO model as a directed acyclic graph with nodes representing transactions and edges representing transaction outputs, with each successive transaction consuming some UTXOs and adding new ones.
+The flow of assets is documented in a UTXO model as a directed acyclic graph[^02] with nodes representing transactions and edges representing transaction outputs, with each successive transaction consuming some UTXOs and adding new ones.
 Users’ wallets determine the users’ balance by keeping track of a list of unspent outputs connected with all addresses held by the user.

 In many respects, UTXO is identical to currency.
 ‘Cash in cash out’ is the commonly used analogy.
 Let’s say you have to pay a restaurant bill of €15.
 You forgot your credit card so pay in cash.
 You pay with a €20 note (input) and want to leave a €2 tip.
 The waitress puts €15 in the till (output 1) and gives you back a €2 coin (output 2) and a €1 coin (output 3).
 She puts the €2 tip (output 4) in the tip jar.
 Regardless, if you decide to leave a tip or not, or give exact change, the inputs and outputs must match.